JKKDY/vulkan-wrapper/README.md

+# Update May 2025
+This project hasn't been maintained since 2019 and is not in a buildable/usable state.
+Since the last time ive written code for this project, I have leaned a lot more about software devolpement from other projects and having gone to college.
+I have now commenced work on this project again to bring it into a buildable state using a proper build system.
+Adding proper documentation and more features are next on my TODO list.

 # Vulkan-Wrapper

 This is a wrapper for the Vulkan API written in C++.
 It's main goal is to mitigate some the verbosity of Vulkan by providing a more user-friendly API and automating processes such as allocations and object destruction, while trying to give the user as much creative freedom as possible.